-Make your Mac run in Grayscale mode
+Make Mac OS X Run in Grayscale Mode

 You can run Mac OS X in Grayscale mode by adjusting the display settings in the “Universal Access” control panel.
 Likewise, you can stop a Mac from running in greyscale mode and get full color back by disabling the setting in the same system control panel.

 How to Enable Grayscale Mode in Mac OS X

 This effectively turns everything on screen to black and white with gray shades.
 It makes no permanent change to any files, it’s simply how the onscreen images are displayed:

 - GO to the Apple menu and System Preferences